Daniel O'Brien, 1st Viscount Clare: Knight and Parliaments

 On 1 July 1604 in Leixlip, County Kildare, O'Brien was knighted and became Sir Daniel O'Brien.
-He was elected as one of the two "knights of the shire", as county MPs were then called, for Clare County in the Irish House of Commons 1613 to 1614.
+He was elected as one of the two "knights of the shire", as county MPs were then called, for County Clare in the Irish House of Commons 1613 to 1614.
 At the election of the speaker O'Brien supported the Catholic candidate John Everard.

 In the Irish Parliament of 1634–1635 he replaced his nephew Barnabas O'Brien, the future 6th Earl of Thomond, who had absented himself to England.

 Irish Rebellion and Confederate Wars

 O'Brien was a member of the Supreme Council of the Catholic Confederates.
 In 1649 he fought the Cromwellians in Clare.
 He surrendered Clare Castle on 5 November and Carrigaholt Castle on 9 November.

-On June 1652, at Ross Castle near Killarney, O'Brien together with Lord Muskerry surrendered to Ludlow.
+In June 1652, at Ross Castle near Killarney, O'Brien together with Lord Muskerry surrendered to Ludlow.
 O'Brien served as a hostage to guarantee Muskerry's compliance with the terms.

 Restoration, Viscount Clare, and death

-At the Restoration O'Brien returned to Ireeland.
+At the Restoration O'Brien returned to Ireland.
 On 11 July 1662 Charles II created him Baron Moyarta and Viscount Clare.
-The honour was intended for his grandson Daniel, into who's hands the estate was directly conveyed.
+The honour was intended for his grandson Daniel, into whose hands the estate was directly conveyed.
 Lord Clare, as he now was, attended the House of Lords during the Irish Parliament 1661–1666.
 He died in 1663 or in 1666 and was succeeded by his eldest surviving son, Connor.